Karin Wanderer Learns

 2. Work smaller, if you can.
 Cold paper dries more slowly.
 If you can finish fast enough, neither you nor your paints will have time to freeze up.

 3. Give your paintings lots of support.
 The water can freeze as it dries on the page, which can crack if your paper is bowed or bent.
-The adhesive in tape can fail at low temperatures, consider using binder clips.
+The adhesive in tape can fail at low temperatures, so consider using binder clips or a watercolor pad instead.

 4. Recognize the effect freezing will have on your painting, even if it doesn't crack.
 When you bring it inside it will thaw & need to re-dry, which can make your picture muddy & blurry.
 This is probably not the time for an extremely detailed masterpiece.